 The case of Zara Reboton Alvarez

 Already in 2004, Alvarez became the target of a defamatory campaign by the military denouncing her at public events and on military radio as a communist terrorist.
-In addition she received threatening text messages (“We are watching you”) and her daily activities were subject to surveillance.
-In 2008, in the course of her repeated documentation of human rights violations, Alvarez was declared to be a persona non grata in Guihulngan City along with her colleagues Fred Caña and Felipe Levy Gelle.
+In addition, she received threatening text messages (“We are watching you”) and her daily activities were subject to surveillance.
+In 2008, during her repeated documentation of human rights violations, Alvarez was declared to be a persona non grata in Guihulngan City along with her colleagues Fred Caña and Felipe Levy Gelle.

 The campaigns of defamation and harassment against Zara Alvarez finally culminated in her illegal arrest on October 30, 2012 in Cadiz City, her native city.
 However, the warrant was issued for a Sarah Alvarez, resident in Talisay City, and accuses her of being a senior member of the New People’s Army (NPA).
 Like many others, Alvarez learnt of the accusation against her only at the time of her arrest.

 As an alleged high-ranking officer of the NPA, Alvarez was supposed to have been involved in the murder of Archie Polenzo.
 Polenzo, a lieutenant in the Philippine army (AFP), died in a skirmish with suspected members of the NPA on March 7, 2010.
 Forty-three individuals have been charged in connection with his death.
 Twenty-two of them, among them Alvarez, were only subsequently added to the indictment through the so-called John/Jane Doe process.